-&lt;sup>8 For the exact makeup of the membership of the Diocesan Pastoral Council Commissions see the Constitution of the Diocesan Pastoral Council.
-It is available from http://armagharchdiocese.org/images/stories/pdf/draftdpcconstitution.pdf
+&lt;sup>8For the exact makeup of the membership of the Diocesan Pastoral Council Commissions see the Constitution of the Armagh Diocesan Pastoral Council.

-&lt;sup>9 For example, the Faith Formation and training Commission rather than starting from scratch would acknowledge the fact that there are very fruitful faith formation initiatives happening in the diocese.
-A sample of these include the work of Chokmah, Soil for the Seed, the Life in Spirit Seminars being offered by the Family of God community, marriage preparation being offered by Accord, courses in the Diocesan Pastoral Centre, parish based training of liturgical minister, the formation of children and young people in primary and post-primary schools etc. The commission does not need to reinvent the wheel.
+&lt;sup>9For example, the Faith Formation and Training Commission rather than starting from scratch would acknowledge the fact that there are very fruitful faith formation initiatives happening in the diocese.
+A sample of these include the work of Chokmah, Soil for the Seed, Go into my Vineyard, the Life in Spirit Seminars being offered by the Family of God community, marriage preparation being offered by Accord, courses in the Diocesan Pastoral Centre, parish based training of liturgical ministers, the formation of children and young people in primary and post-primary schools etc. The commission does not need to reinvent the wheel.
 Rather it applies its four questions and does its planning based on the answers to those questions.